 Measure the armhole from the front notch to the back and add the seam allowance times two.
 I go into detail on how to sew the armband or sleeve on STEP FOUR here.

 Cut the collar and sleeves on a straight grain line.

 Wrong sides together, fold both collar and the cuff of the sleeves in half lengthwise.

 Attach the collar starting at the hem leaving 3/8″ to fold the hem.
 Pin the collar all the way to the other side of the top leaving the 3/8″ for the hem.

 The cuff is sewn in the same way as the Linen V-neck top, so follow that section well.

 Ideally, you have already downloaded and made the first top, so this step will be just a breeze for you.
-If you have not, it is important to read the instructions of the Linen V-Top and understand the sewing procedure.
+If you have not, it is important to read the instructions for the Linen V-Top and understand the sewing procedure.

 With that done your Kimono is all finished!

 Do you have another idea for transforming the original pattern?
 The V-neck top pattern is very well suited for transformation and experimenting.
-Did you like the transformation into a short sleeve mid length kimono pattern, or would you rather download your own?
+Did you like the transformation into a short sleeve mid-length kimono pattern, or would you rather download your own?
 Do let me know in the comments section below.